Wildcard SSL Certificate for Second-Level Subdomain – Is It Possible?

 What is a Wildcard SSL Certificate Second-Level Subdomain?

-The asterisk (*) character is referred to as the ‘wildcard’ character in the certificate’s Common Name (CN) field.
+The asterisk (*) character is called the ‘wildcard’ character in the certificate’s Common Name (CN) field.
 Due to this, a subdomain of the primary domain, regardless of its name, can use the certificate.

 Key Features of Wildcard SSL Certificate